 Treatment resistance: Medication side effects.
 In these data, both English and American patients resist prescription recommendations on the basis of possible side effects, and in all cases this resistance places pressure on the physician to practice cautious prescribing.
 Regardless, significant differences in how English and American patients approach this type of resistance are still seen.
 The differences are based on how resistance is delivered.
 English patients typically treat this basis of resistance as routine and non-problematic, whereas U.S. patients treat this basis for resistance as accountable and reserved for exceptional situations.
 Although quite rare in both contexts, resistance based on side effects concerns is still three times more common in England (present in 6% of treatment recommendations[n=22]) than in the U.S. (2% of recommendations[n=5]).

-In presenting concerns about side effects, English patients show no hallmarks of deference -- hesitancy, mitigation and/or accounts (Atkinson & Heritage, 1984).
+In presenting concerns about side effects, English patients show no hallmarks of deference -- hesitancy, mitigation, and/or accounts (Atkinson & Heritage, 1984).
 Physicians, in turn, are attentive to this class of resistance and respond to patients’ concerns straightforwardly.
 Consider (4) in which an English patient is prescribed co-codamol to help with severe pain while she waits to follow up with a specialist.

 (4) England